KomMonitor/kommonitor-importer/README.md

 }
 ```
 #### Converter Definition
-The `converter` property is another mandatory property that has to be defined withn the POST request body.
+The `converter` property is another mandatory property that has to be defined within the POST request body.
 It contains
-definitions for the converter that should be used for importing a dataset.
+configurations for the converter that should be used for importing a dataset.
 Ideally, you choose a converter appropriate to
 the dataset's format.
 The `/converters` endpoints provides a list of all available converter implementations and its
 supported properties like encoding, mimeType, schema and additional properties.
-Following, you'll find an example for a converter definition according to a dataset that comes in the shape of a WFS 1.0.0
+Following, you'll find an example for a converter configuration according to a dataset that comes in the shape of a WFS 1.0.0
 schema:
 ```json
 {